-The Lear birds, reimagined as they have flown through a still life of flowers in a vase by Ambrosious Bossheart the elder.
-The original Lear bird prints where some of the first composition collage images Kristjana created.
-They were created from drawings by the greatest ornithological artist of his era, Edward Lear.
+The Lear birds, re-imagined as if they have flown through a vase of flowers as painted by Ambrosious Bosscheart, a celebrated 16th Century Dutch Still Life painter.
+The original Lear bird prints were some of the first composition collage images Kristjana created, inspired by the drawings of the greatest ornithological artist of his era, Edward Lear.

 One of Lear's limericks:

 There was an Old Man in a boat,

 When they said, 'No! you ain't!’
 He was ready to faint,

 That unhappy Old Man in a boat.

 This print is a part of a duo of prints complementing each other when hung together.
 Click here to complete the pair with The Flower House Lear 01